jentdev/boilerplate/README.md

 3. In the terminal, `cd` into where you want to save this repo
 4. Run `git clone paste-the-copied-url-here`
 5. `cd` into the cloned repo
-6. Run `git checkout -b your-own-branch` to checkout (create) a new branch to work on
-7. *---skip to 'Install' section---*
-8. Before you push your commit, run `git pull` to make sure your local repo is up-to-date with the original remote repo
-9. Do your `git add .` and `git commit -m 'msg'`
-10. `git push -u origin your-own-branch` to push
-11. Go to your cloned repo and make a pull request
-12. The `base` should be the original repo, `head` is your own local copy `your-own-branch`
-13. Create pull request

 ### Install
 1. Install [Node.js](https://nodejs.org/en)